This is random.

 That was fifteen years ago.
 I left the music business and moved to Austin, Texas.
 Conspiracy Music never, technically, went bankrupt – it just went into limbo.
 Some of it’s copyrights were rolled over into my new label, Triple Pop.

-Matt, apparently, finally released a solo project called Matt Sorum’s Fierce Joy in 2014 online.
-Matt also was later involved as drummer in the bands Hollywood Vampires and Velvet Revolver, which won a GRAMMY in 2005.
+Matt, apparently, finally released another solo project called Matt Sorum’s Fierce Joy in 2014 online.
+Matt also was later involved as drummer in the bands Hollywood Vampires and Velvet Revolver, of course.

-Wikipedia has a brief entry about it, but not much else exists about it in the internet.
+Wikipedia has a brief entry about it, but not much else exists about it on the internet.